ARM-software/sbsa-acs/README.md

 # ARM Enterprise - Architecture Compliance Suite (ACS)

+## Release Status
+1. Test suite Quality - Alpha.
+2. There are gaps in the test coverage.
+Refer to the SBSA_ACS_Checklist.xlsx for details.
+3. The result (Pass / Fail) of a test should not be taken as a true indication of compliance.
+   There is a probability of a false positive or a false negetive.

 ## Overview

 This test suite is a collection of tests which validate an implementation against